rust-random/getrandom/README.md

 its own limits on the grade of randomness it can promise in environments with few sources of entropy.

+On ESP-IDF, if `esp_fill_random` is used before enabling WiFi, BT, or the voltage noise entropy source (SAR ADC), the Hardware RNG will only be seeded via RC_FAST_CLK.
+This can occur during early boot unless `bootloader_random_enable()` is called.
+For more information see the [ESP-IDF RNG Docs][esp-idf-rng] or the
+[RNG section of the ESP32 Technical Reference Manual][esp-trng-docs].

 ## Error handling

 We always prioritize failure over returning known insecure "random" bytes.